Medically Reviewed by Salwa Aziz, M.D., M.P.H.

 If you have already been diagnosed, prescribed a medication, or had surgery, it is vital that you follow directions for medication and aftercare.
 This will prevent symptoms from becoming worse.

 People with a confirmed diagnosis of glaucoma can expect to visit their ophthalmologist every three to six months.
 The length of time between visits varies, depending on your needs.
-If your open-angle glaucoma worsens, your doctor may change your treatment regime or recommend surgery.
+If your open-angle glaucoma worsens, your doctor may change your treatment regimen or recommend glaucoma surgery.

 Make sure to get regular eye exams, know your family’s eye health history, and wear protective gear to ensure good overall eye health.